aarboleda1/react-fundamentals-curriculum/README.md

 ##Step 1: Set up a HelloWorld Component
 Before I ever start a React app I always create a HelloWorld component just to make sure that I've tied everything together properly.
 I don't expect you to have all this memorized, but do your best in using proper documentation to wire up everything.
 If you do get stuck you can refer to the 'step1' branch.

- * Fork this repository then clone your fork
+DONE * Fork this repository then clone your fork
  * npm install the dependencies you'll need
  * Create and configure your .babelrc file
  * Create and configure your webpack.config.js file